-As shown in Table~\ref{tbl:operators}, we define eight basic operators and divide them into three types: 1) \textit{selection}: retrieve relevant information from a single context, 2) \textit{generation}: generate information from a single context, and 3) \textit{fusion}: fuse multiple retrieved/generated information to construct multi-hop questions.
+In Table~\ref{tbl:operators}, we define eight basic operators and divide them into three types: 1) \textit{selection}: retrieve relevant information from a single context, 2) \textit{generation}: generate information from a single context, and 3) \textit{fusion}: fuse multiple retrieved/generated information to construct multi-hop questions.

-\paragraph{$\bullet$ \textit{FindBridge}} Most multi-hop questions rely on the entities that connect different input contexts, \textit{i.e.}, \textit{bridge entities}, to integrate multiple pieces of information~\cite{DBLP:conf/acl-mrqa/XiongYGWCCW19}.
-The \textit{FindBridge} operator takes two contexts $( C_i, C_j )$ as inputs, and extracts the entities that appear in both $C_i$ and $C_j$ as bridge entities.
-For example, in Figure~\ref{fig:general_framework}, we extract ``Jenson Button'' as the bridge entity between the table and the text.
+\paragraph{$\bullet$ \textit{FindBridge}:} Most multi-hop questions rely on the entities that connect different input contexts, \textit{i.e.}, \textit{bridge entities}, to integrate multiple pieces of information~\cite{DBLP:conf/acl-mrqa/XiongYGWCCW19}. \textit{FindBridge} takes two contexts $( C_i, C_j )$ as inputs, and extracts the entities that appear in both $C_i$ and $C_j$ as bridge entities.
+For example, in Figure~\ref{fig:general_framework}, we extract ``Jenson Button'' as the bridge entity.

-\paragraph{$\bullet$ \textit{FindComEnt}} When generating comparative-type multi-hop questions, we need to decide what property to compare for the bridge entity.
-The \textit{FindComEnt} operator extracts potential comparative properties from the input text.
-We extract entities with NER types $Nationality$, $Location$, $DateTime$, and $Number$ from the input text as comparative properties.
-An example can be found in the ``Comparison'' sub-figure in Figure~\ref{fig:question_blender}.
+\paragraph{$\bullet$ \textit{FindComEnt}:} When generating comparative-type multi-hop questions, we need to decide what property to compare for the bridge entity. \textit{FindComEnt} extracts potential comparative properties from the input text.
+We extract entities with NER types $Nationality$, $Location$, $DateTime$, and $Number$ from the input text as comparative properties (\textit{cf}, ``Comparison'' in Figure~\ref{fig:question_blender}).

-\paragraph{$\bullet$ \textit{QGwithAns}, \textit{QGwithEnt}} These two operators generate simple, single-hop questions from a single context, which are subsequently used to compose multi-hop questions.
+\paragraph{$\bullet$ \textit{QGwithAns}, \textit{QGwithEnt}:} These two operators generate simple, single-hop questions from a single context, which are subsequently used to compose multi-hop questions.
 We use the pretrained Google T5 model~\cite{DBLP:journals/corr/abs-1910-10683} fine-tuned on SQuAD to implement these two operators.
 Given the SQuAD training set of context-question-answer triples $\mathcal{D} = \{(c,q,a)\}$, we jointly fine-tune the model on two tasks.
-1) answer-aware QG (\textit{QGwithAns}) aims to generate a question $q$ with $a$ as the answer, given $(c,a)$ as inputs.
-2) entity-aware QG (\textit{QGwithEnt}) aims to generate a question $q$ that contains a specific entity $e$, given $(c, e)$ as inputs.
-The evaluation of this T5-based model can be found in Appendix~\ref{sec:operator_evaluation}.
+1) \textit{QGwithAns} aims to generate a question $q$ with $a$ as the answer, given $(c,a)$ as inputs.
+2) \textit{QGwithEnt} aims to generate a question $q$ that contains a specific entity $e$, given $(c, e)$ as inputs.
+The evaluation of this T5-based model can be found in Appendix~\ref{app:evaluate_operators}.